immunitastx/coding_exercises/README.md

 # Overview

 Here, we provide a toy "omics" dataset consisting of data resulting from some hypothetical single-cell genomics assay.
 The data was generated from a simulation, so it is not real.
 This dataset consists of 1,000 cells and 500 assayed genes.
 These cells come from two hypothetical experimental conditions: "condition_1" and "condition_2".
-The task here is to identify genes that differ between these two conditions.
+The task here is to identify genes whose mean values differ between these two conditions.

 # Data